Head of Sixth – Mr. Giles Marshall

 The Sixth Form Centre is on the top floor of the new building which opened in September 2015.
 This new facility includes a spacious common room area, two large study rooms for sixth formers (one fully equipped with computers) and a conference room facility.
 It is designed as a space for all sixth formers to congregate, socialise and work, wherever their day to day lessons take them.
 It will usually be open until at least 6pm, available for sixth formers who wish to work late at school.

 There are currently twelve tutor groups, six for Upper Sixth and six for Lower Sixth.
-Rather than remaining in classes linked to Houses, members of the Sixth Form are mixed into forms containing boys from all Houses.
+Rather than remaining in classes linked to Houses, members of the Sixth Form are mixed into forms containing students from all Houses.
 New entrants to the school will be assigned to one of four Houses and will be expected to become involved in their own House activities.

 Tutors play a key role in the Sixth Form.
 Apart from routine administration, he or she should be the first person students normally turn to if they need to discuss any aspect, academic or pastoral, of their time at school.